Accounting policies

 - in assessing the recoverability of deferred tax assets.

 Defined benefit pension obligations are calculated on the basis of actuarial parameters.
 As differences due to remeasurements are taken to other comprehensive income (loss), any change in these parameters would not affect the net profit for the current period.
-For further details about sensitivity analysis of the impact of significant material assumptions, please refer to the information about the retirement benefit obligation in note .
+For further details about sensitivity analysis in relation to the impact of all significant assumptions, please refer to the information about the retirement benefit obligation in note .

 The recognition and measurement of other provisions is based on an estimate of the probability of the future outflow of resources, supplemented by past experience and the circumstances known to the Group at the reporting date.
 Accordingly, the actual outflow of resources for a given event may be different from the amount recognised in other provisions.
 Further details can be found in note .